sameermankotia/Cs-477_Final_project_Fashion-MNIST-classification/README.md

-#-Fashion-MNIST Image Classification with CNN
+## Fashion-MNIST Image Classification with CNN
 This code demonstrates the use of Convolutional Neural Network (CNN) for image classification on the Fashion-MNIST dataset.

 ## Requirements